B87/code-exercice_1/Readme.md

 We need a Python program that should accept a date and extract the 24 files corresponding to that date data.
 The program should output 1 csv file (‘export.csv’) with all the data for the day.

-The program should be able to parse into these csv any kind of json.
+The program should be able to parse into this csv any kind of json.

 ## Challenge 2